Table of Contents[Hide][Show]

 90 minutes northeast of Disney World

 While Daytona Beach is close enough to Disney to be a day trip, we recommend staying overnight because it is a great place to explore if your family loves cars and NASCAR.
 While it is often thought of a Spring Break party beach, Daytona Beach actually has a lot to offer families.
-(And we don’t recommend going during Spring Break weeks.)
+(But we don’t recommend going during Spring Break weeks.)

 It is home to many lower-cost beachfront hotels, which helps make Daytona Beach one of the most affordable family vacation destinations in all of Florida.
 Many Florida beach towns have torn down older hotels to make room for pricier condos.
 Daytona Beach however is still home to family-owned hotels and motels right on the beach.